Notgnoshi/trumperator/README.md

 * 128x3 unit with batch normalization.
 20 epochs with RMSprop

   6 epochs. ~1.39 loss.
 Validation loss really flattened.
 Fairly intelligible.
-* 256 unit with batch normalization and small minibatches.
+* 256 unit with batch normalization and small parallel training batches.
 20 epochs with RMSprop

   7 epochs.
 Training and validation loss spiked at the end.
 Not very intelligible.
 * 256 unit with dropout.
 20 epochs with RMSprop